Killer Gives I-Team Clue in NY Woman's 2007 Murder Mystery

 Trucchio, who pleaded no contest to murder but told the I-Team he is innocent, said he is coming forward now to give closure to Hatzakorzian's family.
 He says he also believes that if her body is found, he can argue legally that his conviction in Florida be thrown out and thecase moved to New York for a new trial.

-He wouldn't say how he knows where Hatzakorzian's body is allegedly located, but said it was the correct spot.
+He wouldn't say how he claims he knows where Hatzakorzian's body is allegedly located, but said it was the correct spot.

 Florida's Broward County Sheriff Lt.
 Scott Champagne, the longtime lead detective on the case and the current violent crimes section commander in his county, remembers how the story unfolded from the beginning.